Owez/gdelt-sqlx/README.md

 # gdelt-sqlx

-High-level sqlx bindings for the GDELT 2.0 dataset, allowing raw input from a downloaded source
+High-level sqlx bindings for the GDELT 2.0 dataset

 ## Status